 The primary responsibility of IT auditors is to assess the controls, reliability, and integrity of the company’s IT environment.
 Such audits provide stores of information about the company’s IT plan, policies, procedures, and strategies.
 Therefore, companies engage in these audits in order to expose potential risks.
 They then use this information to make changes necessary for improving risk management and corporate efficiency.

-When compared to financial audit, IT audit generally relies less on accounting knowledge, and more heavily on information system knowledge (but not exactly computer science).
+When compared to financial auditing, IT auditing generally relies less on accounting knowledge and more heavily on information system knowledge (but not exactly computer science).

 For junior IT auditors, work involves:

 For IT audit managers, the hardest part of this process is completing the initial audit and figuring out how to test controls.
 When performing an initial IT audit, IT auditors must look at the systems upon which a company relies both in isolation and as part of a larger web.
 They also must understand how all the systems within the company fit together.

 Once the IT auditor has mapped out this interdependent relationship, they can continue to follow that map each year, unless the business makes changes to the system.
 And when companies do change their applications and processes, IT auditors must develop, test, and assess a revised testing strategy to verify if this strategy will be effective for the new process.